ietf-wg-alto/draft-ietf-alto-path-vector/others.md

-Fetching the historical network information is useful for many traffic optimization problem. [](#I-D.ietf-alto-cost-calendar) already proposes an ALTO extension called Cost Calendar which provides the historical cost values using Filtered Cost Map and Endpoint Cost Service.
+Fetching the historical network information is useful for many traffic optimization problem. [](#I-D.ietf-alto-cost-calendar) already proposes an ALTO extension called Cost Calendar which provides the historical cost values using filtered cost map and endpoint cost service.
 However, the calendar for only path costs is not enough.

 For example, as the properties of ANEs (e.g., available bandwidth and link